ValentinLeTallec/VidConfDF/face_detect_cluster/README.md

 For clustering, we use the python package `face_recognition`, mean-shift and sometime, when everything fails, the good old `do it by hand`.

 ## Set up
-1. If you did not merge the the VidConfDF directory with the one containing all large files (cf [VidConfDF README](../README.md)) you can also download a pre-trained retinaface [here](https://github.com/deepinsight/insightface/tree/master/detection/retinaface#retinaface-pretrained-models)
+1. If you did not merge the the VidConfDF directory with the one containing all large files (cf. [VidConfDF README](../README.md)) you can also download a pre-trained retinaface [here](https://github.com/deepinsight/insightface/tree/master/detection/retinaface#retinaface-pretrained-models)

 ## Build the Dockerfile :